-7.3 MIMOSA
+8.3 MIMOSA

 MIMOSA (MIMOSA, 2017) is a not-for-profit trade association dedicated to developing and encouraging the adoption of open information standards for Operations and Maintenance in manufacturing, fleet, and facility environments.
 MIMOSA focuses on enabling industry solutions leveraging supplier neutral, open standards, to establish an interoperable industrial ecosystem for Commercial Off-The-Shelf (COTS) solutions components provided by major industry suppliers.
-In order to accomplish this goal, MIMOSA (working in cooperation with other likeminded groups) has facilitated the development of the Oil and Gas Interoperability (OGI) Solutions Process[TM], which includes the OGI Pilot[TM], the OGI Solutions Architecture[TM] and the ISO OGI Technical Specification.
-Collectively, these elements establish the basis for the OGI Ecosystem[TM], which is a true supplier neutral solutions environment enabling a major paradigm shift towards a solutions process providing lower cost, faster implementations and improved quality.
+In order to accomplish this goal, MIMOSA (working in cooperation with other likeminded groups) has facilitated the development of the Oil and Gas Interoperability (OGI) Solutions ProcessTM, which includes the OGI PilotTM, the OGI Solutions ArchitectureTM and the ISO OGI Technical Specification.
+Collectively, these elements establish the basis for the OGI EcosystemTM, which is a true supplier neutral solutions environment enabling a major paradigm shift towards a solutions process providing lower cost, faster implementations and improved quality.

 The OGI Solutions Process is driven by high value added industry use cases, developed, validated and managed by MIMOSA and industry partners.
 The OGI Solutions Process leverages a portfolio of published international and industry standards and specifications, which are incorporated by reference into the various applicable use cases.
-Key standards in the portfolio include those associated with the OpenO&M[TM] Initiative (ISA 88/95, MIMOSA CCOM, OPC UA, OAGi BOD architecture and OpenO&M ws-ISBM/CIR), as well as ISO 15926.
+Key standards in the portfolio include those associated with the OpenO&MTM Initiative (ISA 88/95, MIMOSA CCOM, OPC UA, OAGI BOD architecture and OpenO&M ws-ISBM/CIR), as well as ISO 15926.
 The OGI Pilot provides an industrial scale environment for use case development and improvement as well as establishing the proving grounds for interoperability within the OGI Ecosystem, which it defines based on the OGI Solutions Architecture.
 In its technical information part MIMOSA provides a series of interrelated information standards.
-The Common Conceptual Object Model (CCOM) provides a means to store enterprise O&M information.
+The Common Conceptual Object Model (CCOM) provides a foundation for all MIMOSA standards, while the Common Relational Information Schema (CRIS) provides a means to store enterprise O&M information.